Quick Contact

 • Hydrogen embrittlement possible

-• Zinc is soft and wears off relatively quickly, making it unsuitable for parts that require high durability
+• Zinc is soft and wears off relatively quickly, making it less ideal for some environments, such as high humidity, high temperatures or salt spray

 • Zinc plating, while cheaper than most treatments, may not provide the long-term protection needed, requiring more frequent maintenance or re-plating